ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-5-2.md

-Chapter 5: Developing a Writing Routine: Techniques for Creating a Writing Routine that Works for You
+Techniques for Creating a Writing Routine that Works for You
 =====================================================================================================

 Developing a writing routine is crucial for becoming a productive nonfiction writer.
 In this chapter, we will explore techniques for creating a writing routine that works for you.